-The amount of you decide to pay on your credit card balance is entirely up to you, and there is no requirement for you to settle any individual transactions in full.
-Using the example above, making partial payment of RM2,500 will settle the first two transactions in full but will only partially settle the last transaction (i.e. transaction 1 and 2 is settled in full but transaction 3 has an outstanding balance of RM500).
+Let’s use the same example above again.
+Making partial payment of RM2,500 will settle the first two transactions in full but will only partially settle the last transaction (i.e. transaction 1 and 2 is settled in full but transaction 3 has an outstanding balance of RM500).

 Reducing your outstanding balance in such a manner however, results in you losing your interest free period and gives rise to interest charges.

 The above calculation illustrates that when making partial payments: